 - Make this request for a screening “within one year (365 days) of the worker’s last receipt of indemnity (lost wage) benefits or medical treatment relating to the injury.”

 You should speak with your South Florida workers compensation attorney about the best time to request these benefits.

 If you’ve suffered a serious worker’s compensation injury, contact the Maus Law Firm to learn more about your rights.
-The Maus Law Firm has offices in Fort Lauderdale, Pompano Beach and the Florida Keys, and handles accident and injury claims throughout Miami-Dade, Monroe, Collier, Lee, Broward and Palm Beach counties.
-You’ll need the help of an experienced South Florida worker’s compensation attorney on your side.
-Call Toll Free today at: (855) 999-LAWS, or locally at (954) 784-6310.
+The Maus Law Firm handles accident and injury claims throughout Fort Lauderdale Pompano Beach and Miami-Dade, Monroe, Collier, Lee, Broward and Palm Beach counties.
+You’ll need the help of an experienced South Florida worker’s compensation attorney on your side to recover compensation benefits and help adjust to life after your workplace accident.
+Contact us today!